DPDK/dpdk/doc/guides/rel_notes/supported_features.rst

 *   New VMXNET3 driver for the paravirtual device presented to a VM by the VMware* ESXi Hypervisor.

-*   BETA: example support for basic Netmap applications on Intel® DPDK
+*   BETA: example support for basic Netmap applications on DPDK

 *   Support for the wireless KASUMI algorithm in the dpdk_qat sample application